TL;DR: Ok, there is a video on gvSIG Festival on diversity that cover most of the contents here.

 On a similar candidate, hire the woman.
 And no, this is no discrimination against men, this is only compensating the already existing bias: There are many independent studies with different approaches that proves we have unconscious bias that make us evaluate better men than women (and white people better than people of colour).
 So when you look at two candidates that you evaluate as similar, you have to “un-bias”.
 Consider if there may be any prejudgements you are making without knowing.

 Make sure the team is safe BEFORE hiring

 You feel ready to improve diversity on your team.
 So you open a job offer with inclusive language and look very carefully the CVs received to choose someone different that will improve diversity on your team.

 Stop there.
 No matter how tempting it is, don’t start by hiring a junior.
 That frequently leads to isolation.

 Instead, you can invest a bit more and start by hiring a pair: a senior and a junior.
 The senior already knows the industry and knows what to expect.
 And she can mentor the junior so she doesn’t feel so lonely.
-Make sure they are a good match and work together successfully.
+Make sure they are a good match and can work together successfully.

 Don’t start by hiring a junior woman.
 Better by pairs: senior and junior

 You may think this strategy is not what your company will benefit most.
 But remember again: the ROI of diversity is high.
 Even if you don’t really care if the women in your team are comfortable and want to stay, you want them to, because it is profitable for you.